-The USA plays a strong role on the international Argo Data Management Team.
+The U.S. Program plays a strong role on the international Argo Data Management Team.
 Mark Ignaszewski (FNMOC) is now ADT co-chair.
-We have distributed the PMEL technique for salinity recalibration to international partners, along with assistance in getting it running, and it has been adopted internationally.
+The PMEL technique for salinity recalibration has been distributed to international partners, along with assistance in getting it running, and it has been adopted internationally.
 AOML, participating on the ADMT, provides input to methodology development and leads efforts in product evolution.
 Finally, in the data management realm, AOML has provided assistance to other groups (e.g., China, South Korea and India) as they establish their real-time data management procedures.

 Data management methodology is not static.
-Both AOML and PMEL have in the past year implemented changes in the procedures required by the international Argo Data Management Team.
+Both AOML and PMEL continue to implement changes in the procedures required by the international Argo Data Management Team.